z0ph/Lena-Twitter-bot-nodejs/README.md

 ## Configuration:
 - Setup your Consumer and Access Token in `config.js` file
-- Setup crontab to periodicaly run your nodejs files.
+- Setup crontab to periodicaly run your Node.js files.
 	- `crontab -e`
-	- Example for 3 hours scheduling: `* */3 * * *	/usr/local/bin/node /path/to/your/bot/follow.js >> /path/to/your/logs/logs-follow.txt`
+	- Example for 3 hours scheduling:

+	`* */3 * * *	/usr/local/bin/node /path/to/your/bot/follow.js >> /path/to/your/logs/logs-follow.txt`

 ## Todo: